Vodafone promises contract fee refunds for unhappy postpaid customers

 Normal plan fees will be refunded, but any additional services, such as Vodafone’s very popular $5 international roaming fees will not be refunded.
 You’ve got to return your device(s) in good working order, and it has to be to a full Vodafone store, not a third party retailer even if they were the original merchant to take advantage of this deal, although Vodafone notes that your original statutory rights aren’t affected by the offer; it’s over and above existing Australian consumer protections.

-If you’re keen on a new phone contract with Vodafone, here’s what you’ll currently pay for an iPhone 6s 64GB with Vodafone on contract.
-You can adjust the device and specifics according to your needs by clicking on "modify results" below.
+If you’re keen on a new phone contract with Vodafone, here’s what you’ll currently pay for an iPhone 8 256GB with Vodafone on contract.
+You can adjust the device and specifics according to your needs by clicking on "filter results" below.